keshavodedra/employee_leaves_mangement/README.md

 *Criteria*

-I can get a list of absences including the names of the employee I can generate an iCal file and import it into outlook (maybe use a gem or npm package) I can see vacations of my employees as "#{member.name} is on vacation" I can see sickness of my employees as "#{member.name} is sick" (Bonus) I can go to http://localhost:3000 and download the iCal file (Bonus) I can go to http://localhost:3000?userId=123 and only receive the absences of the given user (Bonus) I can go to http://localhost:3000?startDate=2017-01-01&endDate=2017-02-01 and only receive the absences in the given date range
+1.I can get a list of absences including the names of the employee

+2. I can generate an iCal file and import it into outlook (maybe use a gem or npm package)

+3. I can see vacations of my employees as "#{member.name} is on vacation"

+4. I can see sickness of my employees as "#{member.name} is sick"

+5. (Bonus) I can go to http://localhost:3000 and download the iCal file

+6. (Bonus) I can go to http://localhost:3000?userId=123 and only receive the absences of the given user

+7. (Bonus) I can go to http://localhost:3000?startDate=2017-01-01&endDate=2017-02-01 and only receive the absences in the given date range

 ENV: